-Years of research by Dr Dixon and his team led to the discovery of a way to isolate exosomes using affinity chromatography – called LEAP technology.
+Years of research by Dr Dixon and his team led to the discovery of a way to isolate EVs using affinity chromatography – called LEAP Technology.

 Affinity chromatography is a well-known scientific method for separating one type of molecule from another.
 Affinity chromatography makes use of specific binding interactions between molecules so that when a complex mixture is passed over a column, the target molecules are specifically and reversibly bound by a complementary binding substance (ligand).

 Unbound material is then washed out of the column and the bound molecule is isolated and recovered.

 The invention by Dr Dixon and his team was a family of synthetic affinity ligands that could be used in affinity chromatography to purify EVs.
 This process is called Ligand-based Exosome Affinity Purification (or LEAP) technology.

 LEAP ligands are able to selectively bind to EVs and enable the extraction and isolation of vesicle products.
 Exopharm’s proprietary purification process for EVs remains unique, with no apparent comparable technology for delivering clinical-grade EVs economically at scale.